By: Tazhiana Gordon

 Now, for me at any rate, that means absolutely nothing.
 For other people, that is a very big deal.
 My being an African-American woman dating a white male is either seen as me rejecting my race by some or as a “come-up” by others.

+Many always ask themselves how to get a guy to notice you, and here you can get tips but have you added the race in this question ?
 The reality of the situation is it’s neither.
 He is the love of my life, and he just happens to have different skin color than I do.

 Post-Racial America: Myth or Reality?